 - If your pet is licensed in the City of Visalia, call and confirm that your information is current and inform us of any additional contact phone numbers.

-- Continue checking with Animal Care Services daily by either coming into the shelter, calling (559) 651-1111 for the daily listing of found animals
+- Continue checking with Animal Care Services daily by either coming into the shelter, or calling (559) 651-1111 for the daily listing of found animals

 - Make "Lost Pet" flyers with a picture of your pet and post them around your neighborhood and bulletin boards in the local grocery stores and feed stores.
 Include your pets name, the date and area you are missing your pet from.
 Make tabs at the bottom of your sign with your name and phone number in between cut dotted lines.